-Throughout my time as head lifeguard, I've honed my skills in leadership and attention to detail, managing a team of over 30 individuals.
-This role not only instilled in me a strong sense of responsibility and leadership but also sparked my fascination with mechanical systems.
-This passion has driven my pursuit of mechanical engineering at the University of Washington Tacoma, consistently earning a place on the Dean's List every quarter.
+Throughout my time as head lifeguard, I developed strong leadership and organizational skills while managing a team of over 30 individuals.
+This experience instilled in me a sense of responsibility and attention to detail that has carried into my work as an engineer.
+At the University of Washington Tacoma, I’ve pursued my passion for mechanical engineering, consistently earning a place on the Dean’s List each quarter.

 I'm attending the University of Washington Tacoma (September 2023 - present).
 I'm pursuing a bachelor's degree in mechanical engineering.
 I'm currently an active member of the Institute of Electrical and Electronics Engineers club, while also the Outreach Officer for the Society for Women Engineers and founding co-president of the Student Association for Mechanical Engineering.
 Overall GPA: 3.92/4.00